 All theses must be in compliance with the Master’s Thesis Formatting Guidelines set forth by the Graduate Education Office.

 - Complete the front and back of the form, including the Student Agreement Section.

 - After your defense, collect your thesis committee approval signatures.
 Consult with your thesis committee about what option of electronic access you would like to select for your thesis.

 - If you and your committee agree to place a restriction on your thesis for patent or security reasons, you must indicate this restriction on your Master’s Thesis Approval Form.

 - If you opt to restrict access, your thesis will not be viewable or accessible for a period of one year or three years.

 - After the one-year or three-year restriction expires, your thesis will be made publicly available by the Graduate Education Office.
 Kennedy Library will provide access to the documents by creating a bibliographic record in the library catalog.
 A link to the document will be available through the library’s online card catalog.

 Cashier's Receipt (Digital Archiving Receipt)

-Pay the $56 digital archiving fee at the Cashier's Window (Building 1) or online through the Money Matters tab in your Poly Portal.
-One copy of the Digital Archiving Receipt should be attached to the Master’s Thesis Approval Form and submitted to the Graduate Education Office.
-If you pay the digital archiving fee online, please email a copy of your receipt to email@example.com.
-Your Master's Thesis Approval Form will not be accepted without this receipt.
+Pay the $56 Digital Archiving (Master's Thesis) fee at the Cashier's Window (Building 1) or online through the Money Matters tab in your Poly Portal.
+Please email a copy of your Digital Archiving (Master's Thesis) receipt to email@example.com.
+Your Master's Thesis Approval Form (E-Form) will not be processed without this receipt.